-.magento.app.yaml at the root of your repository.
+.magento.app.yaml file at the root of the repository.

 .magento.app.yaml for your installed version.
-This file can differ across Magento Commerce (Cloud) versions.
+This file can differ across Magento Commerce Cloud versions.

-name is used in the
+The name is used in the

+php:http).
 For example, if the value of

 app, you must use